Newcastle United: Premier League rivals plotting Martin Dubravka move

 The Verdict: Get rid?

-There is no doubt that Dubravka has been a great servant to the Magpies, having made a total of excellent' form by fellow goalkeeper Tom Heaton in 2020.
+There is no doubt that Dubravka has been a great servant to the Magpies, having made a total of 132 appearances in all competitions, and being hailed for his ‘excellent‘ form by fellow goalkeeper Tom Heaton in 2020.

 However, the six-foot-three colossus is no longer first choice, and Eddie Howe also has Loris Karius and Mark Gillespie that he can call upon in the squad as well as Pope.